blarson1105/sigma-wiki/Fields:-Processes.md

+APLHA - used for discussions.
+No production use yet.

 | Field | Type | Description |
 |----------------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | process_action | string | Endpoint solution's action on process (e.g. 'allow', 'block') |